MGreif/PCILeech_DMA_Proxy/README.md

 You can get those DLL's in the [MemProcFS](https://github.com/ufrisk/MemProcFS) GitHub repository.

+# Disclaimer

+This software is designed strictly for educational and forensic research purposes.
+Its primary intent is to help users understand system behavior, memory analysis, and related security concepts.

+I do not condone, support, or encourage cheating, game exploitation, or any violation of a game's Terms of Service (TOS), End User License Agreement (EULA), or other legal agreements.
+Misusing this tool to gain an unfair advantage in online or offline environments may result in account bans, legal consequences, or other penalties.

+By using this software, you acknowledge that you are solely responsible for how you use it.
+The developer holds no liability for any misuse or consequences that arise from improper application of this tool.

 # Credits

 Thanks again to @ulfrisk for your amazing work on [PCILeech](https://github.com/ufrisk/pcileech), [MemProcFS](https://github.com/ufrisk/MemProcFS) and [pcileech-fpga](https://github.com/ufrisk/pcileech-fpga).
 This is such a powerful tool for forensics and offensive (pentest/red-team) duty.